Check out these great references as well:

 Here are the columns set up we like:

-To download this ZIP file click here.
-Make sure you unzip it into your personal folders, profiles subdirectory:
+To download this zipped profile click here.
+Make sure you unzip it into your personal folders, profiles subdirectory as shown in the video:

 How Do I use This?